Ricardokevins/Kevinpro-NLP-demo/README.md

 3. **Transformer implement and useful NLP toolkit**：[Ricardokevins/EasyTransformer: Quick start with strong baseline of Bert and Transformer without pretrain (github.com)](https://github.com/Ricardokevins/EasyTransformer)

 # What's New ~~
+## 2022.3.25
+1. Thanks to [@rattlesnakey](https://github.com/rattlesnakey)'s [Issue(more discussion detail here)](https://github.com/Ricardokevins/Kevinpro-NLP-demo/issues/15).
+I add Feature in Pretrain Project.
+Set the Attention Weight of MASK-Token to Zero to prevent MASK-Tokens Self-Attention Each other.
+You can enable this feature in Transformer.py by setting "self.pretrain=True".
+PS:The New Feature has not been verified for the time being, and the effect on the pre-training has not been verified.
+I'll fill in the tests later
 ## 2022.1.28
 1. Rebuild the code structure in Transformer.
 Make Code Easier to Use and deploy
 2. Add Examples: Denoise-Pretrain in Transformer (Easy to use)